Bylaws of the Old Dominion University Board of Visitors

 Evaluation of the President

-The Board is responsible for oversight of the President's performance (' 1.01(a) of these Bylaws).
-The President, in open or closed session, as appropriate, at the annual meeting of the Board, shall submit his/her annual report on objectives, specific and general, developed by the President and the Rector and agreed to by the Board for the past year.
-The Board shall subsequently evaluate the President's performance for the past year.
+The Board is responsible for oversight of the President's performance (§1.01.a. of these Bylaws).
+In accordance with Va.
+Code §23.1-1303.B.8, the Board shall meet with the President at least once annually in closed session pursuant to §2.2-3711.A.1 and deliver an evaluation of the President's performance.
+Any change to the President's employment contract during any such meeting or any other meeting of the Board shall be made only by a vote of the majority of the Board's members.
+Prior to such evaluation, the President shall submit his/her annual report on objectives, specific and general, developed by the President and the Rector and agreed to by the Board for the past year.
 Objectives for each ensuing year shall also be presented at the annual meeting of the Board for approval.
-At least every three years or at any time deemed desirable by the Board, the President shall be evaluated more formally.

 Powers and Duties

-Vice Presidents shall report directly and be responsible to the President.
-The Vice Presidents shall be responsible for the coordination, supervision and direction of those activities assigned by the President.
-Deans, as chief administrative officers of their respective colleges, are responsible to the Provost and Vice President for Academic Affairs for the operation and development of their college.
+Vice Presidents shall be responsible to the President and report to the President or the President's designee.
+The Vice Presidents shall be responsible for the coordination, supervision and direction of those activities assigned by the President or the President's designee.
+The Provost and Vice President for Academic Affairs is responsible for maintaining and applying for academic accreditation and credentials on behalf of the institution.
+Deans, as chief administrative officers of their respective colleges, are responsible to the Provost and Vice President for Academic Affairs for the operation and development of their respective colleges.

 Staff Personnel Supporting the Board